dsa0x/sicher/Readme.md

 ## Installation

-To use sicher in your project, you need to install the go module as a library and also install the CLI.
+To use sicher in your project, you need to install the go module as a library and also as a CLI tool.

 Installing the library,